Early prostate cancer usually doesn’t cause symptoms, regular screenings can be important.

 Breast cancer screening

 Screening mammograms are considered the international gold standard for detecting breast cancer early.
-Mammograms can usually find lumps 2 or 3 years before a female genital born or her primary care provider can feel them.
+Mammograms can usually find lumps two or three years before they are felt.
+Talk to your doctor about your personal risk for breast cancer and when to start a breast cancer screening.
+Remember, people of all genders can get breast cancer.

 It’s also important to talk to your doctor right away about any changes in your breasts, including: